SurfaceProcessSimulation

 Returns:

 The number of processes to be used to execute each task.
-If None, all available processes should execute each task collaboratively.
+If None, all available processes execute each task collaboratively.

 Return type: